If you feel unsafe for any reason, please call 911 or your local emergency number.

 This is not weakness.

-Preparing to survive the world it expects to enter.
+It is the body preparing to survive the world it expects to enter.

 Why This Matters